-gan morphology thology (disease) stology thology dology diology Organ function Altered motility Motility Visceral sensitivity Illness experience Symptoms Motility Visceral sensitivity Symptom criteria (Rome) stology thology doscopy Motility Motility Visceral sensitivity Symptom criteria (Rome) thology doscopy Visceral sensitivity Symptom criteria (Rome) alolog) Psychometric dications rgery er. endoscopy Pro / anti-kinetics Surgery Pacing / Stimulator Pro / anti-kinetics Neuromodulators Behavioral ophagitis otic ulcer on cancer Diffuse esoph. spasm Gastroparesis Pseudo-obstruction Colonic inertia Esophageal chest pain Functional dyspepsia IBS Centrally mediated abdominal pain phagitis tic ulcer r. endoscopy Pacing / Stimulator phagitis Diffuse esoph. spasm tic ulcer Gastroparesis Pseudo-obstruction
+"Organic" GI disorder Motility disorder Disorders of Gut- Brain Interaction Primary domain Organ morphology Organ function Illness experience Criterion Pathology (disease) Altered motility Symptoms Measurement Histology Pathology Endoscopy Radiology Motility Visceral sensitivity Motility Viscoral sensitivity Symptom criteria (Rome) Psychometric Treatment options Medications Surgery Ther. endoscopy Pro / anti-kinetics Surgery Pacing / Stimulator Pro / anti-kinetics Neuromodulators Behavioral Éxamples Esophagitis Peptic ulcer IBD Colon cancer Diffuse esoph, spasm Gastroparesis Pseudo-obstruction Colonic inertia Esophageal chest pain Functional dyspepsia IBS Centrally mediated abdominal pain A DOME

-Figure 11
+Fiaure 11

 To understand this, we must be clear on the distinction regarding classification of the various gastrointestinal disorders.
-As shown in Figure 11, we have traditionally defined disorders based on evident pathology (organic Gl disorder), altered motility (motility disorder) or symptoms (functional Gl disorder, using the original term).
-The Rome Foundation in developing and promoting the use of symptom-based criteria have in effect created the concept of functional Gl disorders, now called more appropriately disorders of gutbrain interaction1.
-Historically the functional Gl disorders had their genesis almost 30 years ago (Figure 12) when a symptom-based classification system developed.
+As shown in Figure 11, we have traditionally defined disorders based on evident pathology (organic GI disorder), altered motility (motility disorder) or symptoms (functional GI disorder, using the original term).
+The Rome Foundation in developing and promoting the use of symptom-based criteria have in effect created the concept of functional GI disorders, now called more appropriately disorders of gutbrain interaction1.
+Historically the functional GI disorders had their genesis almost 30 years ago (Figure 12) when a symptom-based classification system developed.
 While gastrointestinal symptoms have been reported by individuals for millennia, the classification into syndromes first began with research on GI motility in the 1940's and 1950's.
-At this time notable GI physiologists like Stuart Wolf and Tom Almy^{2,3} attempted to correlate gut motility changes with symptoms.
+At this time notable GI physiologists like Stuart Wolf and Tom Almy attempted to correlate gut motility changes with symptoms.
 Motility research was dominant in the latter half of the 20th century.
 However, by the late 1980's it was becoming evident that motility alone was not sufficient to explain GI symptoms or symptom-based disorders.
 A breakthrough occurred around 1990 with two new entries into the field.
-First was the research by William Whitehead^{4,5}, Emeran Mayer6, and others who began to report the concept of visceral hypersensitivity, i.e., characterizing pain reports by what later was recognized as augmented afferent signaling rather than motility.
+First was the research by William Whitehead, Emeran Mayer, and others who began to report the concept of visceral hypersensitivity, i.e., characterizing pain reports by what later was recognized as augmented afferent signaling rather than motility.
 The second was the classification system for functional GI disorders published in 1990 which evolved into the Rome Criteria.
 This symptom-based classification categorized patients with various symptom patterns into diagnoses that were amenable to many research models as shown in Figure 12.
 This has had a major impact on our scientific understanding of these disorders.
 Currently the Rome criteria are used by regulatory agencies, investigators and clinicians around the world.